runpod/serverless-ckpt-template/README.md

 # Serverless | Model Checkpoint Template

-End-to-End template for deploying your own Stable Diffusion Model to RunPod Serverless.

-The setup scripts will help to download the model as well as setting up the Dockerfile.
+This repository provides an end-to-end template for deploying your own Stable Diffusion Model to RunPod Serverless.
+The setup scripts will help to download the model and set up the Dockerfile.

 ## Setup

 You will need the following:

-- Image repository (e.g. Docker Hub)
+- Image repository (e.g., Docker Hub)
 - RunPod account
 - Selected model from [HuggingFace](https://huggingface.co/models)
 - S3 bucket (optional)
+-
 ```BASH
 git clone https://github.com/runpod/serverless-ckpt-template.git
 cd serverless-ckpt-template